-- Developing an annual audit plan considering risks to the County and capabilities and resources of the OIIA to conduct the work. - Assigning staff members that collectively possess the necessary knowledge and skills to conduct the projects and who are independent. - Setting overall expectations for performance of critical job elements and conduct. - Participating in internal project meetings to decide on audit scope and objectives.
+- Developing an annual audit plan considering risks to the County and capabilities and resources of the OIIA to conduct the work. - Assigning a sufficient number of staff members that collectively possess the necessary knowledge andskills to conduct the projects and who are independent. - Setting overall expectations for performance of critical job elements and conduct. - Participating in internal project meetings to decide on audit scope and objectives.